 We still haven’t a clue of what Rowling thought she was on about with the Knights of Walpurgis — who never showed up anywhere in canon, anyway.

 Voldemort’s message seems to have never even been publicly proclaimed, let alone publicly supported.
-Acto Cornelius Fudge, in chapter 1 of HBP, the Ministry had pegged him as a terrorist leader and had been trying to capture him since the mid-1960s.
+Acto Cornelius Fudge, in chapter 1 of HBP, the Ministry had pegged him as a terrorist leader as early as the mid-1960, and has been trying to capture him ever since.

 We never were given any reason to believe that Fudge was deliberately lying to the PM.